rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 As a simple set of elements, the set of vertices `V` is in general not required to hold vertices that have common characteristics.
 That is, the vertices in a relation may in general represent arbitrary elements.
-However, in the context of this discussion, all vertices are expected to represent elements of the same kind, which is why all vertices in a relation are required to share common characteristics of some sort.
-Put differently, a relation's set of vertices is expected to be a homogenous set of elements.
+However, in the context of this discussion, all vertices are expected to represent elements of some sort, which is why all vertices in a relation are required to share common characteristics.
+Put differently, the set of vertices in a relation is expected to be a homogenous set of elements.

-Similar to that, some reason is associated with each edge `(e in E)` which is understood to provide an explanation as to why two vertices are adjacent to each other.
+Similar to that, some expression is associated with each edge `(e in E)` that is understood to provide an explanation as to why two vertices are adjacent to each other.
 This reason will be referred to as the semantics of an edge.

 * e.g. `sem(e) := (x divisible-by y)` for some edge `e := (x,y)`

-The reasons behind two pairs of edges `e1` and `e2` are in general not required to correspond with each other.
-That is, in a relation `(sem(e1) != sem(e2))` may in general be true for some pair of edges.
-In such a case, the set of edges `E` can be understood to be heterogenous.
-Because of that, a relation can in general be understood to hold a set of tuples that is used to associate each edge with its semantics.
+The semantics of two edges `e1` and `e2` in a relation are in general not required to correspond with each other.
+That is, `(sem(e1) != sem(e2))` may in general be true for some pair of edges.
+In such a case, the set of edges `E` is said to be heterogenous.
+Because of that, a relation can in general be understood to hold a set of tuples that provides a mapping between an edge and its semantics.

 * `R := (V,E,S)`, where `S` is defined as follows
 * `S := { (e,s) | (e in E) and (s == sem(e)) }`

-However, in the context of this discussion, the semantics of each edge is expected to correspond with the semantics of all other edges.
-Because of that, the semantics of a relation `sem(R)` can be defined via the semantics of its edges.
+However, in the context of this discussion, the semantics of each edge is expected to correspond with the semantics of all the other edges in a relation.

-* `(sem(e) == sem(R))` for all `(e in E)`
+Because of that, the semantics of a relation `sem(R)` can be defined as the common semantics of its edges.

-* `sem(R) := sem(e)` for some `(e in E)`
+* `(sem(R) == sem(e))` for all `(e in E)`

-Put together, all relations in this discussion are seen as directed graphs and are expected to be endo-relations based upon a homogenous set of vertices and with consistent semantics over its set of edges.
+Put together, all relations in this discussion are seen as directed graphs and are expected to be endo-relations based upon a homogenous set of vertices and a homogenous set of edges.